 High prices and poor fuel economy in V8 models; narrow front seats; lack of vivid color choices

-Fuel economy for the Q70 3.7 LUXE is rated at 18 miles per gallon in the city and 25 mpg on the highway, while the all-wheel-drive version is rated at 18 mpg city/24 mpg hwy.
-The Q70 Hybrid LUXE moves those figures up to a very impressive 28 mpg city/33 mpg hwy.
-The V8-powered Q70 5.6 LUXE goes in the opposite direction: The rear-wheel-drive model delivers 16 mpg city/24 mpg hwy, and the all-wheel-drive model gets 16 mpg city/23 mpg hwy.
+Fuel economy for the Q70 3.7 is rated at 18 miles per gallon in the city and 26 mpg on the highway, while the all-wheel-drive version is rated at 17 mpg city/24 mpg hwy.
+The Q70 Hybrid moves those figures up to a very impressive 27 mpg city/32 mpg hwy.
+The V8-powered Q70 5.6 goes in the opposite direction: The rear-wheel-drive model delivers 16 mpg city/24 mpg hwy, and the all-wheel-drive model gets 16 mpg city/23 mpg hwy.

 Standard Features & Options

-The Q70 3.7 LUXE ($51,295) and Q70L 3.7 LUXE ($52,795) bring 18-inch alloy wheels, HID headlights, a power glass moonroof, front fog lights, Intelligent Key with push-button start and remote window control, power-folding heated side mirrors with a tilt-down feature, rain-sensing wipers, an automatic trunk closer, 10-way power driver and passenger seats, heated front seats, an AM/FM/CD stereo with six speakers, an iPod and USB interface, Active Noise Control, Bluetooth, a power tilt-telescopic steering wheel, a rearview monitor, cruise control, dual-zone automatic climate control and rear console-mounted heat vents.
-The optional Essential package is complementary for 2018 (see optional equipment below for a list of its content).
+The Q70 3.7 ($50,845) and Q70L 3.7 ($52,345) bring 18-in alloy wheels, HID headlights, a power glass moonroof, front fog lights, Intelligent Key with push-button starting and remote window control, power-folding heated side mirrors with a tilt-down feature, rain-sensing wipers, an automatic trunk closer, 10-way power driver and passenger seats, heated front seats, an AM/FM/CD stereo with six speakers, an iPod and USB interface, Active Noise Control, Bluetooth, a power tilt-telescopic steering wheel, a rearview monitor, cruise control, dual-zone automatic climate control and rear console-mounted heat vents.
+The optional Premium package is complimentary for 2016 (see optional equipment below for a list of its content).

-Options packages for the 3.7 trims include the Essential package, which brings navigation, Bose Premium Audio, the Around View Monitor, climate-controlled front seats, a heated steering wheel and a rear sonar system.
-The Sport package adds 20-in wheels, upgraded suspension and brakes, sport seats, magnesium paddle shifters, 16-speaker Bose Studio Surround system and a power rear sunshade.
-Sport package is not available on the L trims.
+Options packages for the 3.7 trims include the Premium package, which brings navigation, Bose Premium Audio, climate-controlled front seats, a heated steering wheel and a rear sonar system.
+The Sport Touring package adds the 16-speaker Bose Studio Surround system, the Forest Air air-purification system (it detects foul odors or noxious fumes, closes the system to outside air, and then recirculates air through a Plasmacluster purifier, at which point the clean air is pumped through the cabin at various speeds, simulating a gentle outdoor breeze) and a power rear sunshade.
+Sport packages are not available on the L trims.

 The Q70 is so well constructed that it earned a Top Safety Pick rating from the Insurance Institute for Highway Safety.